davidmcclure/open-syllabus-project/deploy/README.md

   `py.test osp`

-1. If this passes, the environment is fully configured on the VM.
-But, to actually work with the code, you probably want access from the local filesystem (so you can use regular editors, etc).
-To make this possible, when the Vagrant VM is started, a directory is created at `/deploy/osp`, which is synced with the deployed source code on the VM - touch a file here, and it's automatically updated on the VM.
+1. If this passes, the environment is fully configured and ready for work.
+Any changes to the code made in the synced directory (set by `OSP_VAGRANT`) will be automatically propagated to the VM, and vice versa.

 #### Make a wheelhouse to speed up deployments